Itozee/1205-week9/README.md

 This project is designed to conduct a comprehensive analysis of fertility and life expectancy trends spanning the years 1960 to 2013.
 The primary goal is to leverage Python for advanced data manipulation, aiming to uncover valuable insights into population dynamics.
 The analysis will delve into potential economic and health impacts, investigate factors contributing to the aging population, and assess immigration needs.

-Taking a more focused approach, the investigation will be specifically tailored to the country associated with my student ID (100871852) as indicated in the metadata.
+Taking a more focused approach, the investigation will be specifically tailored to the country (Swaziland) associated with my student ID (100871852) as indicated in the metadata.
 This targeted analysis will offer a nuanced understanding of the region's fertility and life expectancy trends, providing valuable insights into the demographic landscape of the chosen country over the decades.

 # Data